-The East Coast and the inland States are older and thickly settled and severely overbuilt.
-Many cities date back to the 1600’s with historic structures and a highly developed series of infrastructures and roads.
+The East Coast and the inland States are older and thickly settled and severely overbuilt compared to the Pacific Northwest (other than the Seattle-Tacoma I-5 corridor that is and the Portland area as well).
+Many cities back east date back to the 1600’s with historic structures and a highly developed series of infrastructures and roads.
 Travel between cities is through a series of complex freeways and secondary roads and from space it all appears to be a huge ocean of light when viewed at night.
 The mountain ranges are North America’s oldest and are of moderate height.
 The cold Atlantic is the chief source of weather patterns and sunny days are less than other regions.

 The West Coast and Pacific Northwest are comparatively recently settled and most cities have more open space for building.
 The environment dictates the building and mountains, forests and rivers form barriers and boundaries, giving a more open space type of living style.
 Easterners who travel west of the Continental Divide are often intimidated by the openness of the landscape and have to adjust mentally.
 Those who move here are seeking space, space to grow, relax and enjoy a landscape with so many opportunities to do things that the Eastern United States does not have to offer.